JakeSteam/blog-programming/_posts/2018-12-30-an-introduction-to-the-nasa-apod-api.md

 }
 ```

-It’s also not guaranteed that today’s APOD will be ready at midnight, especially when considering time zones.
-As such, any implementation should have the ability to handle today’s date not returning results, and potentially falling back to the day before.
+It's also not guaranteed that today's APOD will be ready at midnight, especially when considering time zones.
+As such, any implementation should have the ability to handle today's date not returning results, and potentially falling back to the day before.

 ### Non-image dates